aravindnatch/imessage-api/README.md

 Due to limitations imposed by apple, all features are not available to machines running macOS 10.16 or higher.
 All macOS versions can send imessages/sms to new or existing conversations.
 ### Sending a Message
+Run the macOS menubar app then run the following code to send a message
 ```python
 import requests